yozehariando/ObsF-Demo/src/dashboard.md

 import { createUmapScatterPlot } from "./components/api-scatter-component.js";
 import { updateDetailsPanel, addContainerStyles } from "./components/ui-utils.js";
 import { setupEventHandlers } from "./components/event-handlers.js";
+import {
+  fetchUmapData,
+  transformUmapData,
+  uploadSequence,
+  getUmapProjection,
+  getSimilarSequences
+} from './components/api/api-service.js';
+import { createUploadModal, readFastaFile, parseFastaContent } from './components/api/api-upload-component.js';
-import { fetchUmapData, transformUmapData } from './components/api/api-service.js';
+import { createJobTracker } from './components/api/api-job-tracker.js';

 // Make FileAttachment available globally if it exists in this context
 // This helps our components detect if they're running in Observable